remyLucas/RansomwareDetector/README.md

 # I/O analysis

 In the graph folder I made a html/javascrip page that show graph of I/O by process and a simple program that parse raw log file from the mini-filter driver to display them on the page

+# installation

+There is a small program in the installer folder that install the FsFilter.sys driver